DevSeanD/TempScript/README.md

 Installation:

 	1.Run the command "git clone https://github.com/DevSeanD/TempScript.git"
+	2.Run the command "chmod +x tempscript"
+	3.Run the command "chmod +x install.sh"
-	2.Run the install script with "sudo ./install.sh" 3.Run "tempscript" to test if installation was successful
+	4.Run "sudo tempscript" to test if installation was successful

 Before creating an implementation of the script an understanding of the way Linux store and measures CPU temperatures is needed.